 When bulk, crystalline samples are thinned the skyrmion phase becomes more stable, extending over a greater range of temperatures and applied magnetic fields.
 However, the observation of skyrmions in thin magnetic films has proved highly controversial, with no widely accepted observation of skyrmions in such films.
 The latter is of extreme importance since the manipulation of skyrmions in devices will most likely rely on magnetic thin-film technology.
-We will investigate the confinement of the SL along with the phase diagrams and spin textures realized in films.
+We have investigated the confinement of the SL along with the phase diagrams and spin textures realized in near-single layer samples and thin films.

 How does the skyrmion evolve on different scales?

-It is expected that the skyrmion phase should promote a range of emergent physics.
-Using our suite of technique we may probe the excitations of the skyrmion phase on a number of length-, time- and energy-scales.
-There is also recent evidence that the extent of the SL phase is dependent on sample cooling rates, with quench-cooling stabilizing a larger skyrmion phase.
-Investigations of non-equilibrium effects will allow us to stabilize these objects under a variety of conditions.
+The skyrmion phase promotes a range of emergent physics.
+Using our suite of technique we have probed the excitations of the skyrmion phase on a number of length-, time- and energy-scales.
+There is also evidence that the extent of the SL phase is dependent on sample cooling rates, with quench-cooling stabilizing a larger skyrmion phase.
+Investigations of non-equilibrium effects have allowed us to stabilize these objects under a variety of conditions.

 How robust is the skyrmion and the SL?

 Transmission Electron Microscopy Magnetic imaging techniques (known collectively as Lorentz microscopy) are based on the fact that the Lorentz force from internal magnetic fields deflects electrons as they pass through a material, altering the phase of the electron wavefunction.
-We have used the technique to measure the magnetic profile of individual flux vortices in the superconducting VL and track magnetic phase transitions.
+We have used the technique to measure the magnetic profile of individual skyrmions and track magnetic phase transitions.
 Electron microscopy is the only imaging technique which gives information on the internal magnetic structure of the SL rather than just the stray field, and allows imaging at video rate.

 Muon-spin rotation provides a means of accurately measuring the internal magnetic field distribution in a material through the implantation of spin-polarized muons.
-The technique is often used to provide key measurements of superconducting penetration depths and vortex lattice melting, and we have shown that the technique allows an insight into the physics of the SL.
+The technique hasused to provide key measurements of skymion dynamics, and we have shown that the technique allows an insight into the physics of the SL.

 Underpinning theoretical work will guide and allow us to understand our experimental results.